SoftUni-Internal/interactive-content/EN/01-Components/07-Components-Lab-Articles.md

 Create a folder **models** in `src/app` and inside of it create a file "article.model.ts".

-We also have to **export** the class in order to use it in whichever file we want.
+We also have to **export** the class to use it in whichever file we want.

 ```js
 export class Article{